bitsongofficial/careers/README.md

 # Careers

-This repo contains the job openings at BitSong (including projects like BitSong Blockexplorer, Wallet or Blockchain Modules)
+This repo contains the job openings at BitSong (including projects such as [BitSong website](https://bitsong.io/), [BitSong Blockexplorer](https://explorebitsong.com/), Blockchain Wallet or Blockchain Modules)

 ## About us